OLD STATIONS

 PENN STATION NEW YORK

-In 2014 the Municipal Arts Society sponsored a late entry in a sort of contest to find the best course to take with Penn Station and there was one clear winner, in terms both conceptual and practical - since all the other designs were based on relocating Madison Square Garden, only a year after a $1-billion renovation of the MSG property was completed.
-Woods Bagot's brilliant idea of axing the Hulu Theater (previously the Paramount, which had been greatly expanded per Paramount Communication's wishes starting in 1990) remains the high standard of all proposals regarding both aesthetics and practicality, since all the supernumerary further iterations of proposed Penn Station re-vamps have taken after it, except as to removal of the theater.
-We currently have two vaguely defined options being contested: one with the theater and one without.
+In 2014 the Municipal Arts Society sponsored a late entry in a sort of contest to find the best course to take with Penn Station, and there was one clear winner, in both aesthetic and practical terms: because all the other designs were based on the plan to relocate Madison Square Garden, which had just undergone a billion-dollar renovation.
+Woods Bagot's plan to axe the Hulu Theater (previously the Paramount, which had been enlarged to extreme dimensions by Paramount following their acquisition of the Felt Forum space around 1990) remains the high standard of all the proposals, and it came at a time when the theater was conveniently on the rocks.
+All the supernumerary further iterations of the proposed Penn Station re-vamp - and there have been many - fall short.
+We currently have two vaguely defined options being contested: one with the Hulu Theater and one without.

 Woods Bagot, 2014

-The 2014 design also included a "Green" roof garden surmounting the glass station surround as a public amenity.
+The 2014 design by Woods Bagot also included a "Green" roof garden surmounting the glass station surround, as a public amenity.

-With the Woods Bagot solution and its rightly delineated offspring the problem of restricted passenger access is nicely solved, by allowing unobstructed access all along the 8th Avenue frontage inclusive of the two corners, for both passengers and MSG attendees, whereby the attendees move towards the corners and up, upon entering, as the passengers move towards the center and down.
+With the Woods Bagot solution and its more-or-less rightly delineated offspring the problem of restricted passenger access is nicely resolved: by allowing unobstructed access for both passengers and MSG attendees all along the 8th Avenue frontage, inclusive of the two corners, whereby the attendees move towards the corners and up upon entering, as the passengers move towards the center and down, though preferably not so far down as in the following picture.

 LOOKING WEST TOWARDS THE POST OFFICE

-While this relatively recent interior rendering by HOK Architects captures somewhat the idea of how to get unobstructed access for both passengers and MSG attendees, none of the more recent drawings - which began emerging as early as 2015 - seem to have concerned themselves very much with issues of circulation within the arena-and-train-station combine, which is largely all that matters.
-Most of the very numerous drawings from this period tend to be vague and conceptual, including a large body of drawings which included part of the station re-vamp already realized, which were produced under auspices of the Empire State Development Corporation and clearly in a much more defined form as to the already-realized parts than ever appeared facing the public.
-These, along with certain others drawings, seem to have largely disappeared from the internet now, and it looks as if some interested parties have called on architects to retract their drawings based on copyright grounds, in order to achieve emphasis on one or another of the drawings preferred or desired for promotion at the current time on the internet.
+While this relatively recent interior rendering by HOK Architects captures more-or-less the idea of how to get unobstructed access for both passengers and MSG attendees, few of the more recent drawings - which began emerging as early as 2015 - seem to have concerned themselves much with issues of circulation within the arena/train station combine, which is largely all that matters.
+Most of the very numerous drawings made public from this period tend to be vague and conceptual, including a large body of drawings that included part of the station re-vamp already realized, produced under auspices of the Empire State Development Corporation - and clearly in a much more defined form concerning the part that got built than ever appeared before the public.
+These, along with certain others drawings, seem to have largely disappeared from the internet now, and it looks as if some interested parties have called on architects to retract their drawings based on copyright grounds, in order to achieve emphasis on one or another of the plans preferred or desired for promotion currently.

-A large body of drawings in a stark and rather off-putting grey-scale International Style, with large rectangular columns and no people around, followed a year or so after the Woods Bagot entry, and has now almost completely disappeared.
-Likewise, some of the drawings produced for ASTM - the Italian developer/contractor attempting to promote the version without the theater - have also disappeared, notably one engaging view showing a glass surround with permeable access all around a la Woods Bagot, which has been substituted in all public facing instances by a surprising marble-clad Brutalist exterior produced by HOK, which likely predates it.
-Finally, a recent set of drawings evidently produced for Governor Hochul shortly after the Empire State Development Corporation's chosen developer Vornado backed out, creates a very pleasing though fantastic view of what might be expected to develop, albeit with the physical impossibility of combining both the theater and the permeable glass surround in a single design.
+A large body of drawings in a stark and rather off-putting blue-grey-scale International Style, with large rectangular columns and no people around, followed a year or so after the Woods Bagot entry, and has now almost completely disappeared.
+Likewise, some of the drawings produced for ASTM - the Italian developer/contractor attempting to promote the version without the theater - have also disappeared, notably one engaging view showing a glass surround with permeable access all around a la Woods Bagot, which has been substituted in all public facing instances by a surprising, marble-clad Brutalist exterior produced by HOK.
+Finally, a more recent set of drawings, evidently produced for Governor Hochul shortly after the Empire State Development Corporation's chosen developer Vornado backed out, creates a very pleasing though fantastic view of what might be expected to develop, albeit with the physical impossibility of combining both the theater and the permeable glass surround in a single design. (see further below)

 33RD STREET PASSAGE, BEFORE AND AFTER, AS ENVISIONED ABOUT 2015